bahmutov/find-cypress-specs/README.md

 Cypress uses the resolved [configuration values](https://on.cypress.io/configuration) to find the spec files to run.
 It searches the `integrationFolder` for all patterns listed in `testFiles` and removes any files matching the `ignoreTestFiles` patterns.

 You can see how Cypress finds the specs using `DEBUG=cypress:cli,cypress:server:specs` environment variable to see verbose logs.
+The logic should be in the file `packages/server/lib/util/specs.ts` in the repo [cypress-io/cypress](https://github.com/cypress-io/cypress)

 ## Debugging